DraperNation/digital-country-hackathon-bhutan-2025/README.md

-# Refer to each of the individual READMEs on in the seperate indiviaual folders for more details
+# Refer to each of the individual READMEs in the seperate indiviaual folders for more details
 ---

 # 🇧🇹 Druk eResidency: Bhutan's eResidency & Sovereign AI Assistant